Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 (Please see the summary of this article for more general algae control ideas that can apply to BBA as well)

 This includes iron at 0.1-0.5 ppm Iron (Fe) and a minimum of 75 ppm GH (4 dGH).

-I strongly recommend the use of blanced ferts such as AAP NilocG "Thrive All in One" or better yet, "NPK" Macros AND Micros Set.
+I strongly recommend the use of balanced ferts such as AAP Professional Treatment's "Grow-It", NilocG "Thrive All in One", or AAP "NPK" Macros AND Micros Set.

 - Do NOT use actinic lights or even 50/50 lights that contain actinic (blue) light as I have found BBA thrive on this light more than plants and will out compete with plants for essential nutrients, making it difficult to keep the leaves free of BBA.